stat545ubc-2025/mini-data-analysis1-zaralipour/README.md

 ## How to Use This Repository

-1. **Milestone 1**: Open `mini-data-analysis1.md` to see the complete exploratory analysis
+1. **Milestone 1**: Open `Milestone1/mini-data-analysis1.md` to see the complete exploratory analysis
-2. **Milestone 2**: Open `mini-data-analysis2.md` to see the complete statistical analysis, or `mini-data-analysis2.Rmd` in RStudio to run the code
+2. **Milestone 2**: Open `Milestone2/mini-data-analysis2.md` to see the complete statistical analysis, or `Milestone2/mini-data-analysis2.Rmd` in RStudio to run the code
-3. Check the `mini-data-analysis1_files/figure-gfm/` directory for all plots from Milestone 1
+3. Check the `Milestone1/mini-data-analysis1_files/figure-gfm/` directory for all plots from Milestone 1
+4. Check the `Milestone2/mini-data-analysis2_files/figure-gfm/` directory for all plots from Milestone 2
-4. Check the `output/` directory for CSV and RDS files from Milestone 2
+5. Check the `output/` directory for CSV and RDS files from Milestone 2
-5. All code should run without errors
+6. All code should run without errors

 ## Dependencies